Director: Alan Kaschub, Corthell Hall, Gorham

 At the time of first registration in the School of Music, a transfer student's transcript will be evaluated.
 Based upon that evaluation, the student will be held responsible for completing a certain number of semesters of MUS 442 (Recital Class) and major ensemble requirements, regardless of whether the student continues on a full-time or part-time basis.

-For music performance and music education majors the appropriate jury level will be established through a jury held by the end of the student's first semester of study at USM.
+For music performance and music education majors, the appropriate jury level will be established through a jury held by the end of the student's first semester of study at USM.
+Students in the Bachelor of Arts program must pass a juried proficiency exam in their applied area of study.

 School Policies and Standards

-Students perform juries according to the following schedule:
+Students perform for juries according to the following schedule:

 |Music Education majors:||At the end of each academic year|